bayyangjie/Data-Visualization-and-Storytelling/README.md

 - Libraries from the tidyverse package were used for the most part in this project
 - Extracted more variables from the WDI site that are deemed relevant to the objectives and combined them into the main CSV dataset.
 This was achieved using the JOIN function.
 - Data cleaning and manipulation steps were performed such as abbreviating variable names, variables data type conversion, and extracting year values from dates.
-- Plotted visualizations (bar charts, scatterplots) between variables using the ggplot2 package to understand the relationship between them and ultimately form insights that fulfil the objectives
+- Plotted visualizations (bar charts, scatterplots) between variables using the ggplot2 package to understand the relationship between them and ultimately form insights that fulfil the objectives <br>

 ### Data Cleaning